SAP/fundamental-styles/docs/pages/components/object-status.md

 <br>

 # Inverted Object Status
+Inverted Object Status(optional inverted visualization) determines whether the background color reflects the set state instead of the control's text.
+Use the inverted object status if the information is crucial for the user’s actions and needs to stand out visually.
 Inverted Object Status is achieved by adding the `fd-object-status--inverted` modifier class.
 {% capture badge %}
 <span class="fd-object-status fd-object-status--inverted fd-object-status--negative">Inverted Negative</span>